 In June 2011, Andorra signed a Monetary Agreement with the EU.
-The Monetary Agreement not only recognises the euro as the official currency of the Principality of Andorra, the right to issue euro coins and the obligation to grant euro banknotes and coins with legal tender status issued by the Eurosystem and the Member States which have adopted the euro, but represents the cornerstone of the legal changes envisaged for the next 10 years.
-This is because the Monetary Agreement requires that Andorra adopts, within certain timeframes, a substantial part of all the EU banking/financial legislation.
+The Monetary Agreement not only recognises the euro as the official currency of the Principality of Andorra, the right to issue euro coins and the obligation to grant euro banknotes and coins with legal tender status issued by the Eurosystem and the EU Member States that have adopted the euro, but represents the cornerstone of the legal changes envisaged for the next 10 years.
+This is because the Monetary Agreement requires Andorra to adopt, within a certain timeframe, a substantial part of all the EU banking/financial legislation.